What to do when Lightroom Keeps Crashing

 Want to try something else?

-If you’re tired of Lightroom crashing and want to try an alternative image editor:
+If you’re tired of Lightroom crashing and want to cancel your Lightroom subscription to try an alternative image editor:

 11 Solutions when Lightroom keeps Crashing